kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001434.JPG" loading="lazy" />

-To add to the fun, my back hurts.
+This section of the walk is a grind, and my back hurts.
 It's fine, and I was expecting that, expecting it earlier.
-During my prep for this walk, my back has been bothering me quite a lot.
-For some reason it hadn't hurt for a while, but now it does.
+During my preparation for this walk, my back has been bothering me quite a lot.
+For some reason it hadn't hurt for a while, but now it does again, and this heavy backpack isn't helping.
+It weighs roughly 15kg.

-And this heavy backpack is not helping, for sure.
-It weighs 10-20kg.
-I decided to bring my laptop to unload my photos and write every night, to keep my mind going during these 5 days.
-That is definitely making a negative difference.
+I brought a laptop to unload my camera photos and write.
+The ritual involves working hard with my legs during the day while my mind wanders aimlessly, and then write about the journey in evening while my legs rest.
+That should keep my mind engaged during these 5 days.

-What helps me is engaging my core deliberately, like when someone's gonna punch you and you flinch.
-As I brace my core and my belly tightens, I feel a relief in the middle of my back.
-So, overall, we're following the plan as intended, but I guess at this point, the decision is picking the less annoying annoyance.
+What alleviates my back pain a bit is engaging my core, like when someone's gonna punch you and you flinch.
+As I brace my abs and my belly tightens, I feel a relief in my spine.
+Overall, we're following the plan as intended, but I guess at this point, the decision is picking the less annoying annoyance, pain or effort.

-A mile and a half into our trail, after beautiful forests and trails, we are welcomed by an incredible lake reflecting the trees and the sky.
+A mile and a half into this section to *Chikatsuyu*, after beautiful forests and trails, we are welcomed by an incredible lake reflecting the trees and the sky like glass.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001439.JPG" loading="lazy" />
-<figcaption>A lake out of a fairytale</figcaption>
+<figcaption>A still lake appears and mirros the hillside so cleanly it looks edited</figcaption>
 </figure>

 <div class="asterisks">***</div>

-There’s something beautiful and mysterious about this place.
-Pondering about how many people have walked these paths before, and all their experiences and the memories combined.
+I'm still trying to grasp the beauty and mystery of this place, and words escape me.
+I ponder the countless people who have walked these paths before, all their experiences and the memories stacked together.
 Yet, here I am.

-In the 11th century, retired Emperor *Go-Shirakawa* walked the Kumano Kodo thirty-four times.
+In the 12th century, retired Emperor *Go-Shirakawa* walked the *Kumano Kodo* thirty-four times.
 Emperor *Go-Toba* twenty-eight.
 It was while walking these trails in 1160 that <a href="https://en.wikipedia.org/wiki/Taira_no_Kiyomori" target="_blank">*Taira no Kiyomori*</a> got word that his opponent, *Minamoto Yoshitomo*, had taken the opportunity to stage a coup in *Kyoto* (京都).

-I have a sense of gratitude just for being able to start the trail, let alone finish it.
-Just to be able to dip my toes into a little bit of the history is a privilege.
+I'm not a pilgrim, at least not by any formal measure.
+I came for five days and a reset I couldn't name, to walk until the noise thinned out.
+The sense of gratitude just for being able to start the trail, let alone finish it, fills my chest.
+To be able to touch a little of this history is a privilege I wish all my friends could experience.
 ￼
 <div class="asterisks">***</div>